Skip to content

 Section titled “Lotilaner Ophthalmic Solution 0.25% (XDEMVY®)”

-Lotilaner is an isoxazoline antiparasitic drug that specifically inhibits GABA-gated chloride channels and glutamate-gated chloride channels in mites, inducing spastic paralysis and killing them1)3).
-Because these channels have low sensitivity in mammalian hosts, its safety profile is favorable3).
+Lotilaner is an isoxazoline antiparasitic agent that specifically inhibits GABA-gated chloride channels and glutamate-gated chloride channels in mites, inducing spastic paralysis and killing them1)3).
+Since these channels have low sensitivity in host mammals, it has a favorable safety profile3).

 The Phase 3 pivotal trial Saturn-1 was a randomized, vehicle-controlled, double-blind study involving 421 patients with Demodex blepharitis.
-Treatment with Lotilaner ophthalmic solution 0.25% twice daily for 6 weeks achieved a cylindrical dandruff resolution rate of 56%, a mite eradication rate (0-1 mites per 4 lashes) of 51.8%, and an eyelid margin erythema resolution rate of 31.1%3).
-Tolerability was rated as good in 90.7% of patients, and side effects were mainly mild, such as burning sensation and mild visual acuity decrease1)3).
-Subsequent Saturn-2 trial confirmed similar results1).
+Treatment with Lotilaner ophthalmic solution 0.25% twice daily for 6 weeks achieved a cylindrical dandruff resolution rate of 56%, a mite eradication rate (0–1 mites per 4 lashes) of 51.8%, and an eyelid margin erythema resolution rate of 31.1%3).
+Tolerability was rated good at 90.7%, with side effects mainly mild, such as burning sensation and mild visual acuity reduction1)3).
+The subsequent Saturn-2 trial confirmed similar results1).

 In July 2023, the US FDA approved Lotilaner ophthalmic solution 0.25% (brand name XDEMVY®, formerly TP-03) as the first approved drug for Demodex blepharitis1).
 Approval in Europe is expected around 20271).
-As of 2026, it is not yet approved in Japan, and the status of application and review by PMDA requires close monitoring1).
+As of 2026, it is not yet approved in Japan, and the status of approval application and review by PMDA should be monitored1).

-Czepińska-Myszura et al. stated in a review article that “among new treatments, only Lotilaner ophthalmic solution has demonstrated high efficacy in large-scale clinical trials, while IPL and microblepharoexfoliation have only been validated in limited patient groups”1).
+Czepińska-Myszura et al. stated in their review that “among the new treatments, only Lotilaner eye drops have demonstrated high efficacy in large-scale clinical trials, while IPL and microblepharoexfoliation have only been validated in limited patient groups”1).

-BlephEx is an in-office procedure that uses a rotating microsponge to mechanically remove cylindrical dandruff, debris, mites, and bacterial biofilm from the eyelid margin1).
-Combined with tea tree oil therapy, significant improvements in OSDI and mite count have been reported, but further research is needed to verify long-term efficacy and recurrence prevention1).
+BlephEx is an office-based procedure that uses a rotating microsponge to mechanically remove cylindrical scales, debris, mites, and bacterial biofilm from the eyelid margin1).
+Although significant improvements in OSDI and mite counts have been reported when combined with tea tree oil therapy, further research is needed to verify long-term efficacy and recurrence prevention1).

-The acaricidal activity of natural essential oils has been reported successively1).
+The miticidal activity of natural essential oils has been increasingly reported1).

 • Sage oil: kills Demodex within 7 minutes in vitro